groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 }
 ```

-**License Management** – load the GroupDocs license at application startup:
+Load the GroupDocs license once at application startup to avoid repeated I/O.

 ```java
 @PostConstruct